StefanoCecere/cecere.xyz/content/post/blog/2007/2007-08-31-in-cile-sta-tornando-la-violenza-repressione-di-una-manifestazione-pacifica.md

 pubblico qui una delle lettere appena arrivata da un amico del Cile (è in inglese):

+---

-_Dear Friends
+Dear Friends

-First of all I’ll tell you about our people who were detained:</p>
+First of all I’ll tell you about our people who were detained:

 Bélen Gallardo has already been set free and is well.
 Cristián Jiménez is still detained in the 3rd police station, I spoke with him by phone and he’s ok, hoping to be set free.